QuantAttack: Exploiting Dynamic Quantization to Attack Vision Transformers: Evaluation

 Although universal and class-specific perturbations are less resource-exhaustive than single-image perturbations, they offer a distinct advantage.
 A universal perturbation vector is capable of affecting multiple images or an entire class of images, thereby providing an efficient mechanism for broad-spectrum adversarial attacks.
 This efficiency is especially advantageous in scenarios where the attacker aims to disrupt the model across multiple data points with minimal computational effort.

-When examining the effect of these perturbations, we observed an interesting phenomena: When we relax the assumption that the perturbation must be imperceptible (\ie, the noise bound $\epsilon$ is set at a high value), the resulting perturbation obliterates the visual appearance of the input image entirely, visually resembling sheer noise.
-This results in a resource-intensive scenario which could be interpreted as a denial-of-service (DoS) attack.
-By relaxing the assumption in this way, we were able to increase GPU memory usage by 70\%, energy consumption by 12\%, and GPU time by 25\%.
+When examining the effect of these perturbations, we observed an interesting phenomenon: relaxing the requirement for imperceptibility (\ie, the noise bound $\epsilon$ is set at a high value) causes the perturbation to completely distort the visual appearance of the input image, visually resembling sheer noise.
+This, in turn, creates a resource-intensive scenario which could be interpreted as a denial-of-service (DoS) attack, increasing GPU memory usage by 70\%, energy consumption by 12\%, and GPU time by 25\%.